This easy-to-make fall farro salad features chewy grains, sauteed carrots, white beans, and cranberries. Comes together quickly – in just one bowl.

 Description

-This vegan fall farro salad features chewy grains, sauteed carrots, white beans, and cranberries.
-Perfect for Thanksgiving!
+This vegan fall farro salad features chewy grains, sautéed carrots, white beans, and cranberries.

 Ingredients